magneticio/vamp/docs/content/getting-started/installation.md

 ## Option 2: Run Vamp with a Mesosphere cluster

-If you want to tweak things a bit more, grab the Vamp all-in-one Docker image and provide your own Mesosphere stack.
+If you want to tweak things a bit more, grab the `vamp-mesosphere` image and provide your own Mesosphere stack.

 1. Set up a Mesosphere stack on Google Compute Engine or Digital Ocean really easily using the great wizards at [Mesosphere.com](https://mesosphere.com/downloads/).